liscovich/functional-specs/popper_functional_specifications.md

 ###<a name="Check_3"></a>Check 3: Confirmed email address?
 <!---accounts 3 image-->

-By Check 3, the user has logged in using a GitHub account and has granted the Researcher Website access to GitHub account information.
+By Check 3, the user has logged in using a GitHub account and has granted the Researcher access to GitHub account information.

 <section class="pages">
 	<ul>